lirao/Rao-Li/script.md

 Pay up or work for us for the rest of your miserable live! థ౪థ
 Red: Σ( ° △ °|||)︴
 I thought that was a gift!
+NOOOO
+Blue: Red!
+I looked all over for you!

 ## Heart 4: Turnabout 逆转